manvithmp/hotel_management/README.md

-refresh the page and wait for 30 seconds.
+refresh the page and wait for 30 seconds for the backend server to load.